Advice

 Key insights

 Ready to dive into owning a lake home in Minnesota or western Wisconsin?
-As the local lakeshore experts, we can advise you on the elements you’ll want to research and prioritize as you buy a waterfront property.
+As the local lakeshore experts, let us walk you through the elements you should prioritize and what should come second as you make your decision.

 buying a lakeshore home infographic

-Do consider distance.
 It's easy to say, "Any lake home will do!" but it's smart to create parameters for where you'd like to end up.
 Consider how far you'd like to be from your primary residence; two to three hours is ideal if it will be a weekend abode.
-Set up saved searches on edinarealty.com so you can track new properties as they become available.

-Don’t forget about traffic.
 As you begin searching in your chosen area, do a test run of the commute on a Friday evening and Sunday afternoon.
-Those "up north" two-lane highways can jam up quickly, so it's important to prepare yourself for typical traffic you'll experience as you head to your weekend oasis.
+Those "Up North" two-lane highways can jam up quickly so it's important to prepare yourself for typical traffic you'll experience as you head to your weekend oasis.

-Don’t count out lake access homes.
-If you prefer relaxation and quiet over the steady hum of boats on nearby water, you may want to consider a property with close access to a beach or public boat slip.
+If you prefer relaxation and quiet over the steady hum of boats on nearby water, consider a home off the water with close access to a beach or public boat slip.
 Most lakes have access via community docks, beaches and boat drops so you can get on the water when the time is right.
 The other upside to lake access homes?
-They are usually less expensive than homes located directly on the water, and they typically have lower taxes.
+They are much less expensive than homes located directly on the water and have lower taxes.

-Don’t worry about how to find an agent.
 Stressed about finding the right agent?
 Don't be!
-Once you determine your search area, check out our list of Edina Realty offices specializing in lakeshore or contact our customer care team to be linked up with a lakeshore agent in your desired area.
+Once you determine your search area, check out our list of Edina Realty offices specializing in lakeshore or call our Customer Care Team to be linked up with a lakeshore agent in your desired area.

 Join over {{'43232' | number}} subscribers